Lab Members

 Amudha Kumar, MBBS - Clinical Research Coordinator; Current Cardiology Fellow at Loyola Medicine

-Anita Vohra, BS - Research Assistant; Current Veterinary Student at University of Pennsylvania
+Anita Vohra, BS - Research Assistant; Current Veterinary Intern at University of Wisconsin

 Rahul Lall, PhD - Postdoctoral Fellow